thenativeweb/roboter/README.md

     $ npm run publish-patch

 Alternative you may also use `publish-minor` and `publish-major`, depending on the changes you have made.

+## Standing on the shoulders of giants

+roboter is an opinionated abstraction layer to streamline your build flow.
+For that it leverages the streaming power of [gulp](http://gulpjs.com/).

 ## License